Slatington, Pennsylvania: Education

 The borough is served by the Northern Lehigh School District.
 Northern Lehigh School District has two elementary schools.
 Peters Elementary school educates students grades Kindergarten through second grade while Slatington Elementary educates grades 3–6.
 The district has only one middle school (grades 7–8) and Northern Lehigh High School in Slatington for grades nine through 12.

 Transportation

 As of 2019, there were 16.06 mi of public roads in Slatington, of which 2.23 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 13.83 mi were maintained by the borough.

-Pennsylvania Route 873 is the only numbered highway traversing Slatington.
-It follows a north-south alignment through the borough via Main Street and Walnut Street.
+Pennsylvania Route 873 traverses Slatington, following a north–south alignment through the borough via Main Street and Walnut Street.

+Airport

+Slatington is home to the small Slatington Airport.
+The single runway airport is used by local monoplane enthusiasts as well as hot-air ballooners.
+The airport is listed as a "critical facility" for the regional Local Mitigation Strategy and would be used to fly supplies in and be used as an evacuation point in the event of a major natural disaster in the region.

+Linear Air, a Massachusetts based air taxi company runs chartered monoplane flights out of Slatington Airport.
+The airport is also home to Chapter 855 of the Experimental Aircraft Association.

+Since 2020 the airport has been home to an annual halloween hot air balloon show.

+Accidents

+At 2:25pm on August 21, 1988, James Raby Shea crashed his Stolp Starduster in a grove of trees about a quarter mile north of the runway after his engine failed shortly after takeoff but was uninjured.

+On October 13, 2013, a Cessna monoplane flipped on the Slatington runway, with the pilot receiving minor injuries.

+On July 29, 2021, Slatington was hit by an EF1 tornado, with the airport bearing the brunt of the damage.
+The airport's owner, Roger Sell reported that an airplane was tossed suffering significant damage, as well as damage to the airport's hangers.